Cillexia/LoopRecorder/README.md

 # Smooth loops with high resolution and fps?
 If you want to play your loop in high resolution and with lots of fps, you may want to make a mp4 or mov.
 On many platforms this will run automatically as a loop, repeating the video when it is over.
+As mov this demo loop runs with 60fps.

 https://user-images.githubusercontent.com/92103579/158170011-2aa0f41e-9282-49cf-9acb-2619b439ecdc.mov